 Jesus said: “Come to me, all you who are weary and burdened and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light” (Matthew 11:28-30).

-Have you ever noticed that directly after Jesus’ words, “I will give you rest,” his next words were, take my yoke upon you?”
+Have you ever noticed after Jesus’ words, “I will give you rest,” his next words were, “take my yoke upon you?”
 That can seem like a paradox.
-When we think of an animal being yoked, it implies the animal is being prepared to work.
+When we think of an animal being yoked, it implies the animal is being prepared for work.

 When Jesus promises to give us rest, it doesn’t mean that we are a people who become stationary or sidelined.
 On the contrary, we are called to serve the Lord diligently and with a sense of urgency.
 “As long as it is day, we must do the works of him who sent me.
 Night is coming, when no one can work” (John 9:4).
 “Never be lacking in zeal, but keep your spiritual fervor, serving the Lord” (Romans 12:11).

-Yet, we can and should simultaneously find rest and fervently serve the Lord.
+Yet, we can, and should, simultaneously find rest and fervently serve the Lord.
 How do we do that?
-Through the Holy Spirit.
+It is through the Holy Spirit.

 In Isaiah, God affirmed: “But those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint” (Isaiah 40:31).